rombrew/phobia/doc/TroubleShooting.md

 `PM_ERROR_CURRENT_LOOP_FAULT` - This means that we apply the full voltage but actual current is still near zero.
 If current sensing circuit is ok this may be caused by open circuit in machine phases or in its wiring.
-Also a common cause of this error is a low level of DC link voltage in combine with large machine stator resistance.
+Also a common cause of this error is a low level of DC link voltage in combine with high machine stator resistance.

 `PM_ERROR_INSTANT_OVERCURRENT` - Overcurrent accident detected.
 Check for